Axway/api-builder-docs/content/en/docs/release_notes/oyo.md

 <!-- ## Breaking changes -->

 ## Features

 * #7439: The HTTP request ID is now accessible in flows from `$.request.id` when using [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/api-builder-plugin-ft-oas).

 ## Fixes

 * #7383: **API Doc & Test** page now reflects the correct error state for API documents that have invalid flow-triggers.
+* #7433: In [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/api-builder-plugin-ft-oas), fixed issue when importing OpenAPI specification with no extension.
+Now defaults to .yaml.

 {{% releasenotes/deprecations %}}